brimdata/zed/zeek/README.md

 # Older versions of Zeek/Bro

-Since the `types.json` provided here is based on Zeek v3.1.2, you may wonder if it's appropriate to use it if you're running an older verison of Zeek.
+Since the `types.json` provided here is based on Zeek v3.1.2, you may wonder if it's appropriate to use it if you're running an older version of Zeek.
 While we've not tested with every version, we expect this should generally work fine.
 In terms of the default outputs from Zeek, what we've observed is that typically _more_ log types and additional fields appear in newer